 - Building your own in-house system

-- Automated price tracking
+- Competitor price monitoring

 When it comes to price tracking, you have a number of options available to you.
 Some more expensive than the others, but some, more effective than the others.